TritonDataCenter/rfd/rfd/0086/mariposa.md

 ##### `GetStatus GET /status`

-This API will expose the state of all services associated with this ContainerPilot instance, including their dependencies.
+This API will expose the state of all services associated with this ContainerPilot instance as seen by ContainerPilot.
+The API endpoint also reports the dependencies of each service.

 *Example Response*